-On consideration, it was moved by Chair Bronson and seconded by Supervisor Christy to appoint Sgt.
-Ryan Rohr as Sergeant-at-Arms for the Board of Supervisors for the period of one year and to ask Sheriff Nanos to confirm the appointment.
+It was moved by Chair Bronson and seconded by Supervisor Christy to appoint Sgt.
+Ryan Rohr as Sergeant-at-Arms for the Board of Supervisors for the period of one year and ask that Sheriff Nanos confirm that appointment.
 No vote was taken at this time.